 How do these pop-ups work?

 Families have full autonomy over where they stay, how they get around, and how involved they are with pop-up activities.
 Everyone is encouraged to attend the activities which interest them most... plus the group often makes spontaneous decisions such as skip the museum and have a BBQ instead!
-There are no set rules, we provide the framework and worldschool connections, you provide the fun.
+There are no set rules, we provide the framework and worldschool connections, you provide the friendship and fun.

 Can I attend part of the pop-up?